A place of business where people gather to drink alcoholic beverages and be served food.

-The versatility of our space makes us a great choice for hosting your event, large or small.
-We also offer many options for almost all budgets so we encourage you to stop by or contact us at any time so you can experience our offerings firsthand.
+The versatility of our Midtown private event space makes us a great choice for your next event, large or small.
+We offer many options to fit nearly any budget so we encourage you to stop by or contact us you can tour the space and sample our offerings firsthand.

 |Corporate Events||Wedding Receptions|

 |Retirement Parties||Rehearsal Dinners|

 For more information on what we offer please click on the links below

 Printable Venue Options